 YWCP COVID-19 Health Safety Plan

 The Young Women’s Choral Projects prioritizes the health and safety of its choristers, staff, families, patrons and guest artists.
-To help minimize the impact of COVID-19 at our activities, we formed a COVID-19 committee in 2021 composed of staff, parent and board members, whose backgrounds include medicine, public health law, psychology, and education.
-We are committed to following the guidelines of the San Francisco Department of Public Health (SFDPH) and Centers for Disease Control (CDC) Since singing is a higher risk activity, some of our protocols are more conservative to create the safest choral experience we can.
+As the COVID situation evolves, our approach will evolve as well; however, since singing is a higher risk activity, some of our protocols are more conservative to create the safest choral experience we can.